ken-okabe/vscode-markdown-note/README.md

 Here is how it goes:

-1. Your clipboard has an image link:  `https://raw.githubusercontent.com/ken-okabe/vscode-markdown-note/main/_images/octcat.png`
+1. Your clipboard has an image link:  [https://raw.githubusercontent.com/ken-okabe/vscode-markdown-note/main/_images/octcat.png](https://raw.githubusercontent.com/ken-okabe/vscode-markdown-note/main/_images/octcat.png)

-2. Type any image name in the Cell
+2. Type any image name in the Cell  (**octcat**)

 3. Select all (`ctrl + A`)